-There are several things you can do to build backlinks with infographics:
+There are several things you can do to get a few backlinks with infographics:

 - Guestographic method – this is something Brian Dean has suggested.
 It follows the same principle as guest posting, but instead of lengthy posts you share infographics.
-As before, reach out to people in your niche and offer them your to feature your infographics on their website (along with some unique content, tailored to that website).
-The infographic image will contain a hyperlink, leading to your website (making the whole image clickable, by the way).
+As before, reach out to people in your niche and offer them to feature your infographics on their website and the image will contain a link that goes to your website.

-- Heck, there are lots of infographic directories, so why not also use those?
+- There are lots of infographic directories, so why not also use those?
 More often than not, those websites have high DA and provide do-follow backlinks.
-Here’s a list of some of those directories from the top of my head:
+Here are a few examples:

 P.S. – some of them will require a fee for posting.

 Wikipedia is one of the most trusted websites on the internet, so having some backlinks from there can offer tremendous value to your SEO.

 - “Wikipedia is an open resource, so everyone can write whatever they want, making this link building strategy super easy” – once again, bullsh*t.
-If you ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove excessive links and spammy content.
+If you ever tried uploading your content to Wikipedia, then you know that those guys have a large community of moderators, who always remove content that looks spammy.
 So if you intend on bombarding Wikipedia with tons of backlinks – that’s not how it works.

 So how can you leverage the power of Wikipedia to strengthen your backlink portfolio?
-There are a few methods to do so:
+Here are a few thoughts: